UbuntuBudgie/iso-builder/README.md

 The following example uses Docker and assumes you have Docker correctly installed and set up:

- 1) sudo apt install docker
+ 1) sudo apt install docker.io

  2) sudo docker pull debian